hamza-boudouche/cloud-computing-project/README.md

 ### Deploying the original application in GKE

 We started by creating a GKE cluster in order to deploy the application in it.
-As explained in the lab assignment, there are 2 types of Kubernetes clusters we can use in this case when working with the GKE service: standard GKE clusters, and Autopilot GKE clusters.
+As explained in the lab assignment, there are two types of Kubernetes clusters we can use when working with the GKE service: standard GKE clusters, and Autopilot GKE clusters.

-The difference between these 2 types of clusters is that in the former, workers are managed by the user, while in the latter, they are managed by GCP in a transparent way with respect to the cluster users.
+The difference between these two types of clusters is that in the former, workers are managed by the user, while in the latter, they are managed by GCP in a transparent way with respect to the cluster users.
 The main advantages of autopilot clusters compared to standard ones are: